-A total of 273 is identified from a windfall allowance for small sites despite the updated trajectory in ADC.04 showing that a total of 111 homes are already being counted from small sires with full and outline permission during the first five years.
+A total of 273 is identified from a windfall allowance for small sites despite the updated trajectory in ADC.04 showing that a total of 111 homes are already being counted from small sites with full and outline permission during the first five years.
 This is double counting.

-A supply of 845 is identified from large sites without planning permission, presumably from draft allocations.
+A supply of 845 homes is identified from large sites without planning permission, presumably from draft allocations.
 It would be expected that a Statement of Common Ground would be available in the Examination Library between the Council and the developers delivering the relevant allocations in the first five years, to provide the evidence that these sites can be included in first five year.

 A supply of 1,806 is included from planning permission, whilst the majority of these are full permissions, the supply included from outline permissions needs to be justified and evidenced.
-Again, no Statements of Common Ground are included in the library and there is no other evidence presented to support this and meet the test of deliverability set out in the NPPF.
+Again no Statements of Common Ground are included in the library or evidence presented to support this.

-9.11.
+1.11.
 Taking into account completions since the base date of the Plan, what will be the anticipated five-year housing land requirement on adoption of the plan?